frnkySila/getquote-cmc/README.md

 #### Limitations

-You can only get rates on top-100 cryptos as that's what CMC gives through their API.
+You can only get rates on top-100 cryptos as that's what I request through their API (TODO: fix).

-TODO: parse the "View All" page instead of using the API.